Coronavirus Disease 2019 (COVID-19) FAQs

 After April 7, 2020, it is expected that all programs will move back to the previous attendance process and that everyone is using an online delivery process for classes, as applicable, while continuing to observe the Illinois stay at home order.
 Programs may begin to make that transition as early as March 31, provided they adhere to the requirement to use the GE code for attendance through April 7, 2020.

-Q: Should our adult education office be physically closed during the time adult education is closed?
+Q: Should our Adult Education office be physically closed during the time Adult Education is closed?

 Yes, consistent with the Executive Order 2020-18.
-All adult education programs are to be closed beginning March 17 through April 7, 2020, and transitioning to online instruction.
+All adult education programs are to be closed beginning March 17th through April 7, 2020 and transitioning to online instruction.
 Consistent with Executive Order 2020-18, your institution or organization may require that essential personnel report to work over this period of time.
 That is an individual institution or organization’s decision.

 Q: Does this closure mean adult education staff members should not report to work?